isovalent/eBPF-Summit-2022-CTF/README.md

 ## Challenge 3

- Once the VM is up and running, SSH into it and run `kubectl get pods`.
+You can use the same VM for this challenge.
+SSH into it and run `kubectl get pods`.
 You should find one pod running in the default namespace.
-It might take a couple of minutes to get to ready state.
+It might take a couple of minutes to get to ready state if you've only just deployed it.

 Once it's up and running, the application executing in that pod will tell you what you need to do.

 Submit your answers or get hints at https://isogo.to/summit-2022-ctf-3